SUNDAY the NINTH -

-The mob, become an organism with half a thousand heads and five thousand agenda-fingers fingering, lured the police and Turks deeper and deeper into the surviving East End ghetto neighborhood... drab streets of tenements with shops on the ground floors of those on the widest boulevards.
+The mob, become an organism with half a thousand heads and five thousand agenda-fingers fingering, lured the police and Turks deeper and deeper into the barely-surviving East End ghetto neighborhood... drab streets of tenements with shops on the ground floors of those on the widest boulevards.
 Some of the managers of these had hastily armed themselves.
-Before an Arabic grocery and liquor store... in the window of which reposed a glittery sign proclaiming "Canadian Club welcomes Coalition for a New Consensus"... the proprietor beckoned over Reid, a customer he knew well.
+Before an Arabic grocery, bakery and liquor store... in the window of which reposed a glittery sign proclaiming "Canadian Club welcomes Coalition for a New Consensus"... the proprietor beckoned over Reid, a customer he knew well.
 "Where is this trouble?
 What is reason?"

 "It's a march against the Jews!
 Down with Zionist pig bankers!
 Free Jerusalem for the people.
 Viva la jihad!"

-He proceeded east, fist pumping the air, leaving a puzzled but undamaged merchant who, in a few moments' time, was chanting and cheering too, unfolding a dusty Palestinian flag to place in the window and motioning his sons inside to bring free doughnut holes and sodas to the passing fedayeen.
+He proceeded east, fist pumping the air, leaving a puzzled but undamaged merchant who, in a few moments' time, was chanting and cheering too, unfolding a dusty Palestinian flag to place in the window and motioning his sons inside to bring free doughnut holes and sodas to pass out to the passing fedayeen.
 At a home for the elderly three doors down with a sign in the window...
 "This is Not a Hotel!"... curious seniors pressed their noses against smudgy glass as Glenn and Demian passed.

 "Raise pensions!
 Stop the raid on Social Security," Glenn cajoled.
 "Join us!
 March to end the savings tax!"